Code-Parrot-ai/10x-frontend-developer/README.md

 1. Clone the repo

-2. Create a new branch author/<your github id>
+2. Create a new branch author/ < your-github-id >

 3. Add the content in a [Markdown File](https://www.markdownguide.org/getting-started/#:~:text=What%20is%20Markdown%3F,than%20using%20a%20WYSIWYG%20editor.).
 See examples in /basic folder to understand further